The RSW Classic and Advanced Game Types

 - An Architect is a special race with a unique ability to bend space (and maps) to their wishes.
 An Architect can construct and destroy connections between worlds, though usually at great cost.

 - An Arms Dealer is a mobile industrial platform.
-He can load raw metal from worlds and turn them into ships on demand, even in the absence of industry.
+They can load raw metal from worlds and turn them into ships on demand, even in the absence of industry.

 - A Skip Tracer is a master of spying and movement.
 Very little in the universe remains invisible to the Skip Tracer's eyes.

 - A Scavenger is adept at stealing and repairing damaged ships.
-The Scavenger takes ships destroyed from his opponent and makes them his own!
+The Scavenger takes ships destroyed from their opponent and makes them their own!

 - A Warlord is the fiercest military opponent of all.
-What a Warlord wants, he takes.
-And what a Warlord sees, he wants.
+What a Warlord wants, they take.
+And what a Warlord sees, they want.